dotnet/csharplang/proposals/csharp-13.0/params-collections.md

     }

     // Proposal: An error is reported for the parameter indicating that the constructor that is required
-    // to be available doesn't initialize required members?
-In other words, should one be able
+    // to be available doesn't initialize required members.
+In other words, one is able
-    // to declare such a parameter under the specified conditions? static void Test(params MyCollection1 a)
+    // to declare such a parameter under the specified conditions. static void Test(params MyCollection1 a)
     {
     }